jovan-01/Ultra-Marathon-Project/README.md

 ### Limitations:
 **1. Modest explanatory power:**
 - R² values (0.10–0.11) suggest that most of the variation in speed is explained by unmeasured factors like **training quality, course difficulty, weather, and strategy**.
+More typical in human performance analysis.

 **2. No non-linear effects or interaction terms included here:**
 - Age may have a non-linear relationship with performance (e.g., performance plateaus in middle age before decline).